-During the fourth quarter of 2004, Quest Diagnostics Incorporated and Nichols Institute Diagnostics (NID), our test kit manufacturing subsidiary, each received a subpoena from the United States Attorney's Office for the Eastern District of New York.
-Quest Diagnostics and NID have been cooperating with the United States Attorney's Office.
-In connection with such cooperation, we have been providing information and producing various business records of NID and Quest Diagnostics, including documents related to testing and test kits manufactured by NID.
-This investigation by the United States Attorney's Office could lead to civil and criminal damages, fines and penalties and additional liabilities from third party claims.
+During the fourth quarter of 2004, the Company and NID each received a subpoena from the United States Attorney's Office for the Eastern District of New York.
+The subpoenas request a wide range of business records, including documents regarding testing and test kits related to parathyroid hormone ("PTH") testing.
+The Company is cooperating with the United States Attorney's Office.
+The Company has voluntarily provided information, witnesses and business records of NID and the Company, including documents related to testing and various test kits other than PTH tests, which were not requested in the initial subpoenas.
+During the third quarter of 2006, the government issued two additional subpoenas, one to NID and one to the Company.
+The subpoenas cover various records, including records related to test kits in addition to PTH.
+The government may issue additional subpoenas in the course of its investigation.
+This investigation could lead to civil and criminal damages, fines and penalties and additional liabilities from third party claims.
 In the second and third quarters of 2005, the FDA conducted an inspection of NID and issued a Form 483 listing the observations made by the FDA during the course of the inspection.
-NID is cooperating with the FDA and has filed its responses to the Form 483.
-Noncompliance with the FDA regulatory requirements or failure to take adequate and timely corrective action could lead to regulatory or enforcement action against NID and/or Quest Diagnostics, including, but not limited to, a warning letter, injunction, suspension of production and/or distribution, seizure or recall of products, fines or penalties, denial of pre-market clearance for new or changed products, recommendation against award of government contracts and criminal prosecution.
+NID responded to the Form 483.
+Noncompliance with the FDA regulatory requirements or failure to take adequate and timely corrective action could lead to regulatory or enforcement action against NID and/or the Company, including, but not limited to, a warning letter, injunction, fines or penalties, recommendation against award of governmental contracts and criminal prosecution.
+On April 19, 2006, the Company decided to discontinue the operations of NID.
+See Note 15 to the Consolidated Financial Statements for further details.

-During the second quarter of 2005, we received a subpoena from the United States Attorney's Office for the District of New Jersey.
+During the second quarter of 2005, the Company received a subpoena from the United States Attorney's Office for the District of New Jersey.
 The subpoena seeks the production of business and financial records regarding capitation and risk sharing arrangements with government and private payers for the years 1993 through 1999.
-Also, during the third quarter of 2005, we received a subpoena from the U.S. Department of Health and Human Services, Office of the Inspector General.
+Also, during the third quarter of 2005, the Company received a subpoena from the U.S. Department of Health and Human Services, Office of the Inspector General.
 The subpoena seeks the production of various business records including records regarding our relationship with health maintenance organizations, independent physician associations, group purchasing organizations, and preferred provider organizations from 1995 to the present.
-We are cooperating with the United States Attorney's Office and the Office of the Inspector General.
+The Company is cooperating with the United States Attorney's Office and the Office of the Inspector General.